davidleger95/whitespace/_posts/2015-12-22-UNB-eServices.md

 In week four of Designber, I continued the trend from last week by redesigning UNB eServices. eServices has many use cases so I decided to narrow my scope and focus on just a single aspect of the application, which is Term Marks.
 I chose to focus on this part of eServices because it is the most widely used.

 You'll also notice that I left a lot of tabs out of the new design.
 This was not by accident.
-I chose to do this because most of those tabs could be condensed into one of three categories: Academic, Finalcial, and Personal.
+I chose to do this because most of those tabs could be condensed into one of three categories: Academic, Financial, and Personal.

 ## Current Design of eServices